-The EU might spend money on defence for the first time ever.
-MEPs are ready to start talks with member states on plans to support the joint development and acquisition of military equipment.
+The EU will be able to spend money on defence for the first time ever.
+MEPs approved plans to support the joint development of military equipment and technologies.

 Deeper defence integration is not a new idea.
 The European Defence Community was one of the first and most ambitious attempts to create a joint European army in the early 1950s, but its failure cooled ambitions for Europe’s common defence for nearly half a century.